Joint Mortgage in Canada: All You Need to Know

 Joint Tenant

+The credit profile of all borrowers will affect the mortgage decision, so a single mortgage applicant with a bad credit history will negatively affect the whole application.
 Should your mortgage partner ever default, you will be liable for their missed payments.
-To prevent this scenario, you can require all joint mortgage participants to have insurance from a provider in Canada.
-This will provide them with income if they lose their job due to casualty, disability, or other reasons.
+To prevent this scenario, you can require all joint mortgage participants to have insurance that provides income if they are unable to work due to illness, injury, or other unexpected events.
 If you can't make the payments yourself, you will also need to declare bankruptcy.

 Tenants in Common